Memory-Efficient Nonequilibrium Green's Function Framework Built On Quantics Tensor Trains

 Another relevant scaling for lattice calculations is the bond dimension $D$ vs the lattice size $N_k$.
 As shown in Fig.~\ref{fig:quench}(e), $D$ initially grows roughly as $\sqrt{N_k}$ and slows down for $N_k>32$.
-This suggests that future implementations of QTT-NEGF methods could benefit from compressing, at least partially \cite{Shinaoka2023}, also the $\mathbf{k}$ dependence.
-This could potentially allow to treat exponentially fine $\mathbf{k}$ grids.
+This suggests that future implementations of QTT-NEGF methods could benefit from compressing also the $\mathbf{k}$ dependence, potentially allowing to treat exponentially fine $\mathbf{k}$ grids.
 Furthermore, while the maximum $D$ for $G_\mathbf{k}$ in Fig.~\ref{fig:quench}(c) is 122, $D$ averaged over $\mathbf{k}$ is only 8 for the left-mixing, 18 for the retarded, and 50 for the lesser component.
 While the situation is less favorable for $\Sigma_\mathbf{k}$, $\chi_\mathbf{k}$, or in real space, this still provides a gain over conventional methods, which have the same cost for each $\mathbf{k}$.

 {\it Electric-field pulse.} As a second application, we study the dynamics induced by an electric-field pulse.
 The field is polarized along the diagonal direction, $\mathbf{E}(t) = E(t)(1,1)$, and we choose a box-like pulse $E(t) = E_0 \, s(t-t_\mathrm{p}) \cos\left(\Omega(t-t_\mathrm{p})\right)$ with envelope $s(t)=1/\left((1+e^{10(t-\delta/2)})(1+e^{-10(t+\delta/2)})\right)$. $E_0$ is the amplitude, $\Omega$ the frequency, $\delta$ the width, and $t_\mathrm{p}$ the pulse center.
 A continuous ac field renormalizes the hopping amplitude of a noninteracting system as $t_\mathrm{h} \to \mathcal{J}_0(E_0/\Omega)\,t_\mathrm{h}$ \cite{Dunlap1986,Holthaus1992,Tsuji2008}, with $\mathcal{J}_0$ the zeroth-order Bessel function.
 In a nonequilibrium situation, where the field is suddenly switched on, this can lead to an inversion of the band structure with a negative-temperature distribution, effectively switching the interaction from repulsive to attractive \cite{Tsuji2011}.
 To study this behavior, we use a pulse of ${\sim}15$ cycles, a $32 \times 32$ lattice and maximum time $t_\mathrm{max}=100$.